-Nina Grootendorst, MD PhD, psychiatrist , , , , , , , , , , , , , , , , , , , • Email: n.grootendorst@erasmusmc.nl • Website: psych.nl; iberrystudy.nl • Grants: - >1M euro of national funding for the cohort infrastructure and PhD projects Most important publications: - Eur J Epidemiol.
-2021 Psychiatry Res.
-2018BMJ Open.
-2017 - Bivi Open.
-2017 - Front Psychiatry.
+School/Department: Department of Psychiatry Erasmus MC Supervisor information: Nina Grootendorst, MD PhD, psychiatrist Email: n.grootendorst@erasmusmc.nl world no 27 in Social Sciences Website: psych.nl ; iberrystudy.nl & Public Health Grants: world no 61 in - >1M euro of national funding for the cohort infrastructure and PhD projects Psychiatry/Psychology Most important publications: - Eur J Epidemiol.
+2021 - Psychiatry Res.
+2018 - Front Psychiatry.
 2018 - J Pediatr.
 2015 - J Psychiatr Res.
-2014 The Z factor: Adolescent Mental Health in Contemporary Society ver the last decades there has been a modest but marked increase of especially common nental health problems of depression and anxiety (Mojtabai et al 2016).
-In particular dolescents are vulnerable for mental health problems as three-quarters of common mental ealth problems emerge before the age of 25 years old. t this moment, Generation Z, those born within the past 20 years, is about to enter dulthood.
-My research group studies the influence of common societal factors on the evelopment of this generation.
-Although mental health is often considered a personal natter, mental health is affected by a combination of biological, psychological, and societal actors.
+2014 Project Title: The Z factor: Adolescent Mental Health in Contemporary Society Abstract: Over the last decades there has been a modest but marked increase of especially common mental health problems of depression and anxiety (Mojtabai et al 2016).
+In particular adolescents are vulnerable for mental health problems as three-quarters of common mental At this moment.
+Generation 7, those born within the past 20 years is about to enter adulthood.
+My research group studies the influence of common societal factors on the development of this generation.
+Although mental health is often considered a personal matter, mental health is affected by a combination of biological, psychological, and societal factors.
 The heavy influence of society in this intersectionality is often underexposed.
-Specific opics taken along include the influence of urbanicity on development of psychotic symptoms nd drug use, the effects use of social media on sleep, the potential bidirectional relationship f financial debts and psychopathology and climate anxiety.
-Also, given the cross-diagnostic esign, we are interested to study the phenomenology of suicidal behavior, the development f personality disorders and the prodromal phase of psychotic disorders. his project is imbedded in the iBerry cohort, a cohort of 1,022 adolescents at high risk for sychopathology in the greater Rotterdam area, the Netherlands (Grootendorst et al 2021 Eur Epid).
-This cohort started in 2015 in the Erasmus MC, when participants where 15 years old nd will run for 10 years. iving the complexity, explanations would require a broad biopsychosocial approach (Bolton Gillett, 2019).
-To shed light on the often complex underlying mechanisms our research ntegrates social and epidemiological psychiatry with biological and technical techniques, for xample psychomotor tasks, examination of steroid profiles in hair samples and measures of ne peripheral nervous system in relation to psychopathology. n sum, the project the Z factor will likely generate targets to improve mental health of future enerations. eywords: adolescents, population-based, psychiatry, mental health We are looking for a highly motivated, hardworking student to join our international team.
-Due to the nature of the project and data, strong statistical and methodological skills, good communication skills, and an interest in mental health are required.
-The student should have completed an MD or MSc in Neurosciences, Psychology, Health Sciences, Epidemiology, or a related field.
-Within the project the student will have access to the iBerry Study data, training in epidemiology and statistics, and the broader Erasmus MC research infrastructure.
-The scholarship will, at least, have to cover subsistence allowance and international air plane ticket.
-We are happy to help with the scientific part of your scholarship proposal, please contact dr. Grootendorst at n.grootendorst@erasmusmc.nl
+Specific topics taken along include the influence of urbanicity on development of psychotic symptoms and drug use, the effects use of social media on sleep, the potential bidirectional relationship of financial debts and psychopathology and climate anxiety.
+Also, given the cross-diagnostic of personality disorders and the predromal phase of psychotic disorders This project is imbedded in the iBerry cohort, a cohort of 1 022 adolescents at high risk for psychopathology in the greater Rotterdam area, the Netherlands (Grootendorst et al 2021 Eur J Epid).
+This cohort started in 2015 in the Erasmus MC, when participants where 15 years old and will run for 10 years.
+Giving the complexity, explanations would require a broad biopsychosocial approach (Bolton & Gillett, 2019).
+To shed light on the often complex underlying mechanisms our research integrates social and epidemiological psychiatry with biological and technical techniques, for example psychomotor tasks, examination of steroid profiles in hair samples and measures of the peripheral nervous system in relation to psychopathology. generations Keywords: adolescents, population-based, psychiatry, mental health Requirements of • We are looking for a highly motivated, hardworking student to join our international team.
+Due to the nature of the project and data, strong statistical and mathedological skills, good communication skills, and an interact in monthly a candidate: health are required.
+The student should have completed an MD or MSc in Neurosciences, Psychology, Health Sciences, Epidemiology, or a related field Within the project the student will have access to the iBerry Study data, training in epidemiology and statistics, and the broader Erasmus MC research infrastructure.
+The scholarship will, at least, have to cover subsistence allowance contact dr. Grootendorst at n.grootendorst@erasmusmc.nl